 FilmoraGo is a powerful free video editor application, with no watermarks or time limits set in it.
 It offers a bunch of many awesome features where all you need to do are two simple steps, importing your media files and then selecting the theme for that video.

 With some additional features like reverse play, Slow/Fast motion editor, auto-delete, trimming it’s a great powerful tool to have.
 The app won’t stamp a watermark or time limit on your clip.

 As the name suggests, this app is brought to you by the powerful desktop image editing company Adobe.
 The app is completely free, packed with some core video adjustments like exposure, highlights, shadows levels, and color correction.

-The app offers two editing modes: Auto and Freeform mode, wherein Freeform mode you get some little extra control like split/add multiple clips, crossfading and much more.
+The app offers two editing modes: Auto and Freeform mode, wherein Freeform mode you get some little extra control like split or add multiple clips, crossfading and much more.